Best UK universities for graduate employment

 University employability rankings UK

-Here are the best UK universities in terms of employability*:
+Here are the best UK universities in terms of employability* for 2024/25:

 - King's College London (64th)

-As part of its Graduate Employability Rankings, Times Higher Education publishes data revealing which universities produce the most employable graduates.
+As part of its Graduate Employability Rankings, Times Higher Education publishes data revealing which universities the top companies think make the most employable graduates.

-In 2022, there was only data available for 14 UK universities, but it may not come as a surprise that Cambridge and Oxford take the top spots.
-Together with Imperial College London, these are the top three universities in the UK for employability, and all rank in the global top 20.
+In 2024/25, only 13 UK universities made it to the list of 250 universities globally, but it may not come as a surprise that Cambridge and Oxford rank the highest among them.
+Together with Imperial, these are the top three universities in the UK for employability, and all rank in the global top 10.

-Scotland has two universities on this list, the University of Edinburgh (ranking 137th globally) and the University of St Andrews (ranking 138th globally).
+Scotland has two universities on this list – the University of Edinburgh (ranking 148th globally) and the University of St Andrews (ranking 142nd globally).
+And Wales' Cardiff University (ranking 187th globally) also makes the list.

 However, some notable names are missing from the list altogether.
 While these statistics are still useful, it is important to look at many different perspectives and think about what is most important to you when choosing a university.